 Repeat the wash step three times [1].
 After the final wash, remove the supernatant completely [2].

 MED: Talent washes the tube once.
+Talent closes the centrifuge lid and presses the start button.

 CU: Talent removes the supernatant.

 Next, add 300 microliters of fCLIP elution buffer [1-TXT].
 Incubate in a thermomixer at 25 °C for 3 hours to elute protein kinase RNA-activated from the beads [2].